 1. Carefully Find an Area to Pull Over

-During any traffic stop, it is important to pull over safely and out of the way of other traffic.
+During any traffic stop, it is essential to pull over safely and out of the way of other traffic.
 The officer will be observing how you do this.
-They will look for unnaturally slow or erratic driving, pulling into an unsafe place, or any type of unusual driving patterns.
+They will look for unnaturally slow or erratic driving, pulling into an unsafe place, or unusual driving patterns.

-This could influence what they put in their report after stopping you.
+This could influence what they write in their report after stopping you.
 The police report is vital to your hearings and related DUI trials.

 2. Do Not Make Sudden Movements or Act Suspiciously

-Police officers know to be cautious and ready to protect themselves if someone acts shady.
-They will approach your vehicle from the back so they can clearly see you.
+Police officers know to be cautious and ready to protect themselves if someone acts suspiciously.
+They will approach your vehicle from the back so they can see you.
 Avoid any actions that could increase suspicion and put the officer on guard, such as:

 - Twisting around in your seat to watch the officer walk up